acdh-oeaw/apis-ipif-solr/README.md

 APIS IPIF (Solr implementation)
 ===============================

-Repository for implementation of IPIF API for APIS, using Solr indexes for data storage and querying.
+Repository for implementation of [IPIF Prosopography API](https://github.com/GVogeler/prosopogrAPhI) for APIS, using Solr indexes for data storage and querying.

 ## Installation